WP Job Manager Email Notifications are managed via Job Listings > Settings > Email Notifications

 - Or, if you feel comfortable with editing code, you can add some custom code to send notification emails

 - Applications send a confirmation email to both employers and candidates.

 - Resume Manager will email new resume submissions to the administrator (if this setting is enabled).
 An alternative email address can be set within the settings if needed..

-WP Job Manager email notifications are handled by template files.
+Template files handle WP Job Manager email notifications.
 You can override the email templates by copying them to your theme and making edits there, e.g.

 Copy the file from the plugin folder: